Ashith003/Delta-demo/README.md

 # Delta-demo
-This is Demo for Git and Github Class.
+This is Demo for Git and Github Class..